Book2009/FE-NOC/Program/Obstacle-Challenge/Main-Description.md

 int const STEER_SRV = 16;
 int const ULTRA_SRV = 23;
 ```
+We define various input and output pins for the robot.
+The BUTTON is connected to pin A8, and the ultrasonic sensor is connected to ULTRA_PIN on A9.
+We also declare variables for the INEX Gyro to hold yaw, roll, and pitch data, along with a byte array for receiving data.
+For light sensors, RED_SEN is connected to A6 and BLUE_SEN to A7.
+Finally, we set up servo motors with STEER_SRV on pin 16 and ULTRA_SRV on pin 23.

 //OpenMV
 static String receivedString = "";  // Buffer to store incoming data